Go Back

 Instructions

-• Harvest Harvest (young) nettles while wearing gloves by cutting stem about 1/4-1/3 of the way down the plant.
+• Harvest (young) nettles while wearing gloves by cutting stem about 1/4-1/3 of the way down the plant.
 (Don't harvest the lower leaves.)
 Remove and discard stems.

 Notes